AllenInstitute/aics-segmentation/docs/installation_linux.md

 source activate segmentation
 ```

-5. Now, you are in "segmentatin" environment.
+5. Now, you are in "segmentation" environment.
 You can install the package following the steps below.

-## Step 3: Clone the github repository
+## Step 2: Clone the github repository

 1. Check if you have git installed.